temporalio/documentation/docs/java/how-to-develop-a-workflow-definition-in-java.md

 **Untyped `WorkflowStub`**

 An untyped `WorkflowStub` does not use the Workflow interface, and is not typesafe.
-It is more flexible because it has methods from the WorkflowStub interface, such as `start`, `signalWithStart`, `getResults` (sync and async), `query`, `signal`, `cancel` and `terminate`.
+It is more flexible because it has methods from the `WorkflowStub` interface, such as `start`, `signalWithStart`, `getResults` (sync and async), `query`, `signal`, `cancel` and `terminate`.
-Note that the Temporal Java SDK also provides typed WorkflowStub versions for these methods.
+Note that the Temporal Java SDK also provides typed `WorkflowStub` versions for these methods.

-See WorkflowStub.java Reference: <https://github.com/temporalio/sdk-java/blob/master/temporal-sdk/src/main/java/io/temporal/client/WorkflowStub.java>
+See the `WorkflowStub.java` reference: <https://github.com/temporalio/sdk-java/blob/master/temporal-sdk/src/main/java/io/temporal/client/WorkflowStub.java>

-When using untyped `WorkflowStubs`, we rely on the Workflow type, Activity type, Child Workflow type, as well as Query and Signal names.
+When using untyped `WorkflowStubs`, we rely on the Workflow Type, Activity Type, Child Workflow Type, as well as Query and Signal names.

 See [How to spawn a Workflow Execution in Java](/docs/java/how-to-spawn-a-workflow-execution-in-java).